Stuart W. Cramer: Biography

-In the 1920a Cramer conceived of a new textile weave for U.S. military uniforms after consultation with his former Naval Academy classmate, U. S. Secretary of the Navy Curtis Wilbur, and his sons.
+In the 1920's Cramer conceived of a new textile weave for U.S. military uniforms after consultation with his former Naval Academy classmate, U. S. Secretary of the Navy Curtis Wilbur, and his sons.
 As a result, "Cramerton Army Cloth" was patented and first produced in 1929.

 Cramer was a founding member of the American Cotton Manufacturers Association and the National Council of American Cotton Textile Manufacturers.
 He died in Charlotte, North Carolina on 4 July 1940, at the age of 72, and was buried in Elmwood Cemetery.

 His great-grandson is actor Grant Cramer.

 Recognition and legacy

 Stuart W. Cramer High School in Cramerton, North Carolina which includes Cramerton in its attendance district, was named for him.

 Several of his textile works are listed on the U.S. National Register of Historic Places.